AminAbdisamad/django-app/README.md

 ]
 ```

-Crispy forms uses bootsrap 2.0 by default however, we want to use materializecss
+Crispy forms use bootsrap 2.0 by default however, we want to use materializecss

 ```script
 CRISPY_TEMPLATE_PACK = 'materializecss'